 - String Spacing at nut: 44mm

 - 80 year old Brazilian Rosewood (pre-CITES) back and sides (Quartersawn).

 - European spruce top, with some beautiful and understated “”hazelfichte” (what Americans call bear claw).

 - Custom, flamed Spanish Cedar neck

 - Brazilian Rosewood body binding, top and back

 - Austere yet elegant Santos style black and white rosette, that Devoe uses only rarely, on top custom models

 - Nitrocellulose lacquer finish

 There was only one of these guitars made, with this combination of wood.
 It’s a rare custom instrument from this maker, and the tone is glorious– with the trebles only old Brazilian Rosewood delivers.
 But this is a Flamenco guitar– made by one of the best– so there is not too much “sustain”– that would disqualify it from being a great Flamenco, where a fast “decay” of the trebles emphasizes the percussive quality of the guitar.
-Only a master luthier can make a Negra that captures the best qualities of Brazilian, making those bass notes both crisp and growly, while assuring that the trebles ring with Brazilian bell-like clarity but decay quickly– as they should on a Flamenco.
+Only a master luthier can make a Negra that captures the best qualities of Brazilian, making those bass notes both crisp and growly, while assuring that the trebles ring with Brazilian bell-like clarity.